iosefa/PyForestScan/paper/paper.md

 # Usage

-To facilitate usage of the software, we have included ...
+To facilitate usage of the software, we have included Jupyter notebooks in the Github repository detailing how to get started using PyForestScan as well as how to calculate forest metrics.
+The example dataset is a one-square-kilometer tile derived from a 2019 aerial lidar survey of the Big Island of Hawaii [CITE].
+The Jupyter notebooks include an example data set of a point cloud with a nominal pulse spacing of 0.35 meters and was captured over a dry forest environment.
+The data has been preprocessed to classify ground and vegetation points [CITE].
+More details are available in the documentation.

 # Contributions
-J.E.H.P developed the concept with input from B.P; J.E.H.P wrote the software and automatic tests; B.P. and J.E.H.P wrote the software documentation; B.P. created Jupyter notebooks for example usage; J.E.H.P and B.P wrote the manuscript.
+JEHP developed the concept with input from BPL; JEHP wrote the initial versions of the software and automatic tests with contributions from BPL; BPL and JEHP wrote the software documentation and created Jupyter notebooks for example usage; and both authors wrote the manuscript.

 # Acknowledgements